Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Related Work

-Some works based on other learning approaches.
+Some works are based on other learning approaches.
 For instance, Zhang \emph{et al.} \cite{zhang2018binary} incorporated discrete representation learning and binary clustering into a unified framework.
-In \cite{ren2020self}, self-paced learning was applied to prevent being stuck in local optima.
+In \cite{ren2020self}, self-paced learning was applied to prevent being stuck in local optima. \cite{li2018deep} proposed a novel deep collaborative embedding method, which could effectively explore the multi-view information and achieve the promising performance for social image understanding.
+In addition, deep learning is an attention-getting trend.
+For example, Zhu \emph{et al.} \cite{zhu2019multi} trained deep autoencoders to obtain self-representation and leveraged the diversity and universality regularization to abstract higher-order relation among views.
+Adversarial learning based deep MVC was proposed in \cite{li2019deep,Zhou2020end}, which aim to learn the intrinsic embedded structure of multi-view data.
 Self-supervised learning is the recent hot topic of the community.
 The framework proposed in \cite{sun2019self} combined a self-supervised paradigm with multi-view clustering.
 However, it belongs to subspace clustering and depends on the eigenvalue decomposition, which causing cubic complexity to the data size.

-For multi-view clustering, it is important to obtain consistent predictions of multiple views for the same examples.
+For multi-view clustering, it is usual to obtain consistent predictions of multiple views for the same examples.
 Wang \emph{et al.} \cite{wang2019multi} maximized the alignment between weighted view-specific partition and consensus partition.
-The referred view was introduced in \cite{xu2020deep} to explicitly train all views to achieve consistent predictions.
-Unlike previous methods, our approach achieves consistent multi-view clustering predictions by establishing a unified target distribution, and the self-supervised multi-view discriminative feature learning framework is first proposed.
+The referred view was introduced in \cite{xu2021deep} to explicitly train all views to achieve consistent predictions. \cite{liu2014partially} proposed a novel semi-supervised multi-view learning algorithm to jointly explore the complementary and consistent information across multiple views.
+The latest work \cite{trostenMVC} introduced two deep MVC models when aligning the distributions of multi-view representations.
+Unlike previous methods, our approach achieves consistent multi-view clustering predictions by establishing a unified target distribution.
+Besides, the self-supervised multi-view discriminative feature learning framework is first proposed in our work.